dotnet/designs/accepted/2022/FunctionPointers.md

 Console.WriteLine(o2 is delegate* unmanaged[CDecl]<int>[]); // true
 ```

-The non-CallConv* modifiers, such as `ref\in\out\const` are not considered part of the type identity.
+The non-CallConv* modifiers, such as `in\out\const` are not considered part of the type identity.

 Internally, a managed function pointer can be `default` or `varargs`.
 These *are* considered part of the type identity since they are encoded within the "CallKind" byte (not custom modifiers) and because the runtime needs to differentiate between them.
 However, this information is not currently exposed in the APIs proposed here.